 - Excellent public transport connections make it easy to reach by train or bus.

 Cons of staying in Plymouth

-- it’s in West Devon, so it’s quite a long journey to get here (unless you’re visiting Devon from Cornwall)
+- It’s in the corner of southwest Devon, so it’s quite a long journey to get here (unless you’re visiting Devon from Cornwall).

 Where to stay in Plymouth